 - Tens to hundreds thousands of cows are pregnant when slaughtered, some even give birth during transport or at a slaughterhouse.

-- Male dairy calves are useless to the dairy industry and many are shot after birth, the rest sold for cheap veal.
+- Male dairy calves are useless to the dairy industry and many are shot after birth, the rest sold for cheap veal or beef.

-- Female calves are fed milk replacement, kept in confinement and raised to replenish the herd.
+- Female calves are fed milk replacement or milk that may be rejected for hygiene reasons, kept in confinement and raised to replenish the herd.